Updated on March 20, 2014

 Q) I dropped my GIC health insurance while I was on military leave.
 What are my health insurance options when I return to state or participating municipal service?

 A) If you do not pay your GIC health insurance bills, your coverage will be cancelled for non-receipt of payment.
 All claims incurred after your termination date will be your responsibility.
 You can apply to reinstate your coverage during the GIC’s next annual enrollment period for coverage effective July 1.
+Municipal employees contact your municipality about payment of health coverage while you are not working.

 This information provided by the Group Insurance Commission.